 This might be splitting hairs, but in my opinion, the Stradic FL feels like a much more premium reel.
 The aluminum frame simply feels more rigid and robust with zero flex.
 It feels powerful, precise, and silky smooth to the touch.

-The Vanford is impressively light, much lighter than the already lightweight Stradis.
-It almost feels like a toy.
+The Vanford is impressively light, much lighter than the already lightweight Stradics.
+But that lack of weight, almost feels like a toy.
+Although despite that feeling, it is obviously very refined.
 While it is certainly rigid, it is not quite as solid in the hand.

 In my opinion, the biggest difference between the Vanford and the Stradic is in their frame material.
 Marketing names aside, the Stradic frame is made out of Aluminium while the frame for the Vanford is made out of carbon.